 What membranes can be adhered with Helix Adhesive?

 Only fleece-back membranes can be adhered using Helix Adhesive.
 Currently, Mule-Hide offers TPO, PVC, and PVC KEE HP in fleece back configurations.

 What is the shelf life of Helix Adhesive?

 Helix Adhesive has a shelf life of approximately 12 months when stored in an upright position at 50°- 90°F in its original unopened container.
 Storage temperatures above the recommended range shorten shelf life.
 Do not store in direct sunlight or temperatures higher than 90°F, such as using it for tarp weight on a roof.
 Helix Adhesive should be store in a covered, secure location.
 Keep from freezing.
 Product stored below 50°F must be given sufficient time (minimum 24 hrs.) for the adhesive to warm up prior to use.

-Can I adhere directly to an existing PVC single-ply membrane with Helix Adhesive?
+Does Helix adhere directly to an existing PVC single-ply membrane?

 No. PVC is not an approved substrate for Helix Adhesive.
 In addition, Helix is not approved for attachment to existing EPDM single-ply membranes, acrylic or aluminum coatings.

 It is recommended that adhesion tests be done by Mule-Hide.
 Adhesion tests are scheduled through Mule-Hide Territory Managers.